About this item

 About the Book

-While many wonder whether we need the Old Testament, John Goldingay turns this around: Perhaps Jesus' Bible-the Old Testament-is enough. he brings out the richness of the "First Testament's" message as Israel's and the church's gospel.
+While many Christians wonder whether we really need the Old Testament, John Goldingay turns the question around: Perhaps Jesus' Bible--the Old Testament--is enough.
+Goldingay probes our misreading of the Old Testament and brings out the richness of the "First Testament's" message as Israel's and the church's gospel.

 Book Synopsis